tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 its `ExecuteTxState` (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.

-In particularly bad runs (e.g., because of network instability), Consensus might take many rounds.
+In bad runs (e.g., under network instability), Consensus might take many rounds.
 In those cases many proposed blocks will be disclosed to the Application for a given height.
 Indeed, by the nature of Consensus, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms